swhasans/SPFD/README.md

 Smart Pet Food Dispenser

-Course Project for CST3515 (Embedded Linux System and Application Development)

 • Designed and implemented a Smart Pet Food Dispenser using a Raspberry Pi, with a automated weighing system that controls the amount of food and delivery intervals while enabling customization.